 Google Analytics is a web analysis service provided by Google Inc. (“Google”).
-We use this service on our website to collect standard internet log information and details of visitor behaviour patterns.
-We do this to make sure it’s meeting its users’ needs and understanding how we could do it better.
+We use this service on our website to collect standard internet log information and visitor behaviour patterns.
+We do this to ensure it meets its users’ needs and understands how we could do it better.
 Google Analytics stores information about what pages you visit, how long you are on the site, how you got here and what you click on.
-This information is only processed in a way that does not identify anyone, and we do not make any attempt to find out the identities of those visiting our website.
-Google utilizes the Data collected to track and examine the use of this Application, to prepare reports on its activities and share them with other Google services.
-Google may use the Data collected to contextualize and personalize the ads of its own advertising network.
+This information is only processed in a way that does not identify anyone, and we do not attempt to find out the identities of those visiting our website.
+Google utilises the Data collected to track and examine this Application’s use, prepare reports on its activities, and share them with other Google services.
+Google may use the Data collected to contextualise and personalise the ads of its advertising network.

-Cookies are small data files that are placed on your computer as you browse our website.
+Cookies are small data files placed on your computer as you browse our website.
 Most websites do this too.

 They improve things by: